-Other changes NO Concise description of the change(s) • - anges in Part B of the Description of the about the activities). the original proposal (General information Changes suggested YES inthe Evaluation Summary Report Section n.1.1 Background and general objectives - pag.
+Other changes NO Concise description of the change(s) anges in Part B of the Description of the • to point 1 of part B of t the original proposal (General information about the activities).
+VEC Changes suggested inthe Evaluation Summary Report YES Section n.1.1 Background and general objectives - pag.
 5; specification related to the second target group; Section 2.1 Concept and methodology - pag.11; specification of methodology to reach the other group of recipients (HR managers, trainers,ecc).
-Section 3.1 Impact and ambition - pag.17 - specification about impacts on educators/trainers/training institutions (about expected results and how (a) these are defined and (b) how they could be measured) Section 3.1 Impact and ambition - pag.17 - specification about multiplier effects reached trough educators and trainers Other changes NO No of section/page(s), concise description of thechange(s) and should be limited to modifications suggested in the
+Section 3.1 Impact and ambition - pag.17 - specification about impacts on educators/trainers/training institutions (about expected results and how (a) these are defined and (b) how they could be measured) Section 3.1 Impact and ambition - pag.17 - specification about multiplier effects reached trough educators and trainers Other changes NO No of section/page(s), concise description of thechange(s)

 Note: Please note that changes to your original proposal should be limited to modifications suggested in the Evaluation Summary Report.
 We strongly advise against any other changes at this point as they may lead to the Commission considering the modified proposal as not compliant with the one recommended for funding and terminating the grant agreement preparation.
-Should you wish to introduce some modifications nevertheless (e.g. as aresult of "force majeure" changes that occurred since the date of your original proposal), these must be indicated in the table.
-Failure to clearly signal any changes made to your proposal may lead to termination of the specific grant agreement preparation of the specific grant agreement by the Commission.
+Should you wish to introduce some modifications nevertheless (e.g. as a result of "force majeure" changes that occurred since the date of your original proposal), these must be indicated in the table.
+Failure to clearly signal any changes made to your proposal may lead to termination of the specific grant agreement preparation or - at any point following the signature of a specific grant agreement - to the termination of the specific grant agreement by the Commission.